aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to SWF within C++ Applications" h2="Convert PDF to SWF within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PDF to SWF conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to SWF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add the ability to convert PDF files to SWF inside your C++ applications, you can do it in two simple steps.
+The first step is to use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) to export the PDF to PPTX.
+This API is part of the [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The second step is to use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert the PPTX to SWF.

+Aspose.PDF for C++ is a powerful PDF manipulation API that allows developers to create, read, edit, convert, and print PDF documents from within their C++ applications.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and more.
+It also supports a wide range of file formats such as PDF, XPS, HTML, and more.

+Aspose.Slides for C++ is a powerful presentation manipulation API that allows developers to create, read, edit, and convert presentations from within their C++ applications.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and more.
+It also supports a wide range of file formats such as PPTX, PPT, ODP, and more.

+By using Aspose.PDF for C++ and Aspose.Slides for C++, you can easily add the ability to convert PDF to SWF inside your C++ applications.
+Both APIs are part of the Aspose.Total for C++ package, which provides a comprehensive set of APIs for developers to work with a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}